 3. Department Registration

-Every Anthropology graduate student who is enrolling into courses must complete the 2020-21 Program Statement (PDF) and submit it to the Graduate Office - deadline: September 18, 2020.
+Every Anthropology graduate student who is enrolling into courses must complete the 2021-2022 Program Statement Form and submit it to the Graduate Office - deadline: September 17, 2021.
 Please consult the Anthropology Graduate Handbook, which outlines requirements for the graduate programs.
-The 2020-21 ANT Graduate Handbook is currently being updated and the on-line version will be posted to the Graduate Student Handbook page.
+The 2021-22 ANT Graduate Handbook is posted to the Graduate Student Handbook page.

 IMPORTANT - Off-Campus Registration: Students who are not on campus must submit an off-campus registration request.
 Off-campus requests are normally granted for academic purposes such as fieldwork.
 Students who are returning from the field or who have been off-campus must register their return to campus with the Graduate Office upon their return.
 The Off-campus registration form is available on the SGS Forms and Letters page.

 TCARD - What is a TCard?
 Your TCard is your identification for academic purposes.
 It includes your photo, UTORid, student number (or personnel number, for staff and faculty) and a barcode.
 It provides access to services and facilities such as libraries, athletic facilities, exams, meal plans, online learning portal, printing services, and more.
 TCard for incoming students will be available effective May 1, 2021.
 For details about how to get your TCard, please follow instructions from the TCard Office.

 4. Consult with Your Advisor and Enrol for Courses on ACORN

 Prior to finalizing your courses, you must meet with your advisor to go over your choice of courses and to discuss your program.
 Your advisor must sign the 2021-2022 Program Statement Form.
 This form must be submitted to the Graduate Office by SEPTEMBER 17, 2021 to confirm your enrolment in courses.